Python-Test-Engineer/conf42-ai-agents/NOTES.md

 We have seen examples of these in this talk, bar a multi-agent pattern.

 ## REFLECTION PATTERN

 Many times when we use ChatGPT say, we ask for it to refine its previous answer.
 This is the Reflection pattern where we send the previous response and then ask it to refine it.

-`25_reflection_pattern.ipynb` shows how we can use this pattern.
+`20_reflection_pattern.ipynb` shows how we can use this pattern.

+## TOOL

+We have seen Tool Calling previously.

-## ReAct
+## Planning

-A powerful pattern is the ReasonAct pattern.
+A powerful pattern is the ReAct (Reason-Act) pattern.

 This can be viewed of as Multi-Step.
 Let's go through the code.

-## TOOL

-We have seen Tool Calling previously.

 ## MULTI AGENT